lokytech5/Question-Service-Personalized-Learning-Management-System/README.md

 ## Overview
 The Question Service is a key component of the Personalized Learning Management System, designed to manage and respond to user-generated questions.This Spring Boot application designed to handle user-generated questions and provide answers.
 It integrates advanced features like Spring Boot Actuator for application insights, Spring Data JPA for database interactions, and OpenAI's GPT-3 Java SDK for AI-driven answers.
 The service also includes client-side discovery with Netflix Eureka and declarative REST client with OpenFeign, making it highly scalable and responsive.
 Its primary function is to manage, store, and respond to user inquiries with either AI-generated or expert human responses, facilitating an interactive and informative user experience.

+## Architecture
+This service is part of a larger architecture managed by our Central Service, which includes:
+- Question Service: Manages user-generated questions and AI-driven answers.
+- User Service: Manages user-related functionalities.
+- Service Registry (Eureka): Facilitates service discovery.

+- For more details, refer to our [Central Service repository](https://github.com/lokytech5/central-question-service).

 ## Maven Project Configuration
 The project is built using Maven, providing a standardized build process.
 Key configurations in the `pom.xml` file include: